mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 ```

 The rover will be controlled by periodically sending the currently set speeds to
-it every 50 milliseconds while it is not stopped.
-We do this instead of simply
+it every 50 milliseconds while it is not in the stopped state.
+We do this
-sending one command every time something changes as it gives a more predictable
+instead of simply sending one command every time something changes as it gives a
-number of requests sent and conversely that the rover needs to processes,
+more predictable number of requests per second sent and then processed by the
-effectively stopping you from overwhelming the rover with a burst of requests if
+rover, effectively stopping you from overwhelming the rover with a burst of
-you change the speed slider too quickly.
-It will also lets us build some fail
+requests if you change the speed too quickly.
+It will also lets us build some
-safes into the rovers rest api.
-For example we could get it to auto stop if no
+fail safes into the rovers rest api.
+For example we could get it to auto stop if
-request has been received in 200 milliseconds due to a connection loss or a
+no request has been received in 200 milliseconds due to a connection loss or a
 browser crash.
 We will however not be looking at that in this post.

 There is a trade off with how often we send the commands, slower and it is less
 responsive, faster and it requires more processing to handle all of the
 requests.
-50-100 milliseconds gave a good balance between these values but it
+50-100 milliseconds gave a good balance between these tradeoffs but it
 was noted that the rest api is heaver on the pis cpu then I would have really
 liked.
 We will looking at more efficient ways to do this in the future for now
 it is good enough for the current task.